-On 12 October, the Council held an open debate under the agenda item "Peacebuilding and sustaining peace" focusing on diversity, State-building and the search for peace, at the initiative of Kenya, which held the presidency for the month.134 The Chair of the Peacebuilding Commission submitted a written statement for the open debate, in which he noted that the engagements by the Commission had shown that inclusivity and respect for diversity were key to building and sustaining peace.135 Concerned over challenges in preserving hard-won peacebuilding gains around the world due to the COVID-19 pandemic, the Chair called for ramping up collective efforts in supporting nationally owned and led endeavours to prevent, mitigate and build back better from crises and conflicts and for the further alignment of resources and efforts of the United Nations and international financial institutions with national peacebuilding priorities, the strengthening of partnerships with regional and subregional organizations and the inclusion of all segments of society.
+On 12 October, the Council held an open debate under the agenda item "Peacebuilding and sustaining peace" focusing on diversity, State-building and the search for peace, at the initiative of Kenya which held the Presidency for the month.133 The Permanent Representative of Egypt, in his capacity as Chair of the Peacebuilding Commission, submitted a written statement for the open debate, in which he noted that the engagements by the Commission had shown that inclusivity and respect for diversity were key to building and sustaining peace.134 Concerned over challenges in preserving hard-won peacebuilding gains around the world due to the COVID-19 pandemic, the Chair called for ramping up collective efforts in supporting nationally owned and led endeavors to prevent, mitigate and build back better from crises and conflicts and for further alignment of resources and efforts of the United Nations and international financial institutions with national peacebuilding priorities, strengthening of partnerships with regional and subregional organizations and inclusion of all segments of society.
 He also emphasized that United Nations field presences had to be fully equipped to effectively work with various partners in line with national peacebuilding priorities to implement peacebuilding-related activities.
-He indicated that peacebuilding efforts had to be accompanied by communication strategies that utilized new and traditional media to promote peaceful coexistence and counteract incitement, hate, hate speech, misinformation and fake news.
+He indicated that peacebuilding efforts had to be accompanied by communication strategies utilizing new and traditional media to promote peaceful coexistence and counteract incitement, hate, hate speech, misinformation and fake news.
 The Chair concluded that the Commission was well positioned to continue to advise the Council, when and where relevant, including during the review of peacekeeping mandates and transitions, with a view to bringing a peacebuilding perspective that complemented the deliberations of the Council and better informed its actions.